preloader-bg

 "My mum used to say that [my twin brother] Steve and I were so keen on our cricket that we would have ‘post-mortems’ of the Saturday game until about Tuesday.

-Steve and I would talk about all the things that happened and what we could have done better, and how we got it all over that guy and all that, and then we'd switch into prep mode on Wednesday.
+Steve and I would talk about all the things that happened and what we could have done better, and then we'd switch into prep mode on Wednesday.

 'Right, we're playing Aloys this week, they've got this guy, he likes cover drives...' so we’d talk about cricket all week.
 It was debriefing and then planning.
 Bruce Wood